Eudaimonium/SitepointExample_SavingData/README.md

-# SitepointExample #1 SavingData - Starting project
+# SitepointExample #2 Data serialization

-### An example project for coding a singleton-concept global object for saving data across scene transitions in Unity3D.
+### An example project for implementing a Save/Load game functionality
 - - -

 ## How to use